Buddy (electric car): Technology and production

 ElBil Norge has made a development fleet of Buddy vehicles equipped with various forms of Li-ion battery technology.
 When the technology becomes available commercially, existing vehicles will potentially be upgradeable.

-The Buddy was EU approved as a heavy quadricycle (an electric four-wheel motorcycle) by the Vehicle Certification Agency.
-It can be used as an ordinary vehicle without restrictions, and drivers require only an ordinary driver's license.
+The Buddy is classified in the EU as a heavy quadricycle (an electric four-wheel motorcycle).
+These can be used as an ordinary vehicle without restrictions, and drivers require only an ordinary driver's license.

 Two models of the Buddy were available: the standard version, and the BuddyCab with a folding roof.
 In 2007, production at Økern in Oslo was 5–6 vehicles a week, with a theoretical capacity of 500 vehicles annually.
-To meet international needs, ElBil Norge was working to establish new production facilities.
-The Buddy has been sold only in Norway while the company prepares for export.

 As of late 2008, plans were underway for an additional factory in Portugal, with projected production of 5,000 cars per year.

+ElBil Norge AS later rebranded as Pure Mobility AS and the company declared bankruptcy in 2011; the company was liquidated in 2014.
+Production of the Buddy EV ceased after the model year 2013.